 After breakfast we continue our journey to the final destination of our quest to the capital city of Bhutan, Thimphu.
 The city of Thimphu, being the largest in the kingdom, hosts a wide spectrum of Bhutanese languages, arts, and culture.
 Following are some places you could visit:

 We drive up to Kuensel Phodrang Nature Park where the 169 feet bronze statue of Buddha Dordenma, Vajra Throne Buddha is located.
 It one of the largest statue of Buddha in the world.

-Located 14 kilometers to the North of Thimphu is the Tango Monastery which was founded by Phajo Drugom Zhigpo in the 13th century.
+Located 14 kilometres to the North of Thimphu is the Tango Monastery which was founded by Phajo Drugom Zhigpo in the 13th century.
 The monastery’s excellent architecture has stayed for decades now.
 It consists of six temples, each with unique architecture.

 National Memorial Chorten:

-Visit the National Memorial Chorten which is built in honor of the late King Jigme Dorji Wangchuk.
+Visit the National Memorial Chorten which is built in honour of the late King Jigme Dorji Wangchuk.
 Thimphu Dzong, the largest Dzong in Bhutan, is also the seat of the office of the King of Bhutan.

 Day 10: Departure